bbmokhtari/django-translations/docs/reference/context.rst

    Provides CRUD functionalities like :meth:`create`, :meth:`read`,
-   :meth:`update` and :meth:`delete` to work with the translations and also some other functionalities like :meth:`reset` to manage the context.
+   :meth:`update` and :meth:`delete` to work with the translations and also some other functionalities like :meth:`reset` to manage the :class:`Context`.

    .. method:: __init__(self, entity, *relations)

-      Initialize a :class:`~translations.context.Context` with an entity and some relations of it.
+      Initialize a :class:`Context` with an entity and some relations of it.

-      Processes the entity and the relations of it and defines them as the :class:`~translations.context.Context`\ 's purview.
+      Defines the entity and the relations of it as the :class:`Context`\ 's :term:`purview`.

-      :param entity: The entity to use in the context.
+      :param entity: The entity to use in the :class:`Context`.
       :type entity: ~django.db.models.Model or
           ~collections.Iterable(~django.db.models.Model)
-      :param relations: The relations of the entity to use in the context.
+      :param relations: The relations of the entity to use in the :class:`Context`.
       :type relations: list(str)
       :raise TypeError: